SoCal salmon with spring vegetables and green tahini sauce

 In a large frying pan over high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the scallops and cook without turning until golden brown on one side and just starting to turn opaque, 1 to 2 minutes.
 Add 1 tablespoon [2 TBL] lemon juice and 1 tablespoon [2 TBL] oil or butter (from your pantry) and continue cooking, carefully spooning the liquid regularly over the scallops, for about 1 minute for translucent or 1 to 2 minutes for opaque.
 Transfer to a plate; season with salt and pepper.

-While the seafood cooks, prepare the sauce.
+While the seafood is cooking, prepare the sauce.

 4